-No forecasting is completed for this indicator with the exception of planned activities that have not yet been initiated.
-This is completed as a sensitivity analysis as part of the timber supply analysis (See Appendix 5 - Timber Supply Analysis Information Package).
+No quantitative forecasting is completed for this indicator with the exception of planned activities that have not yet been initiated by other industries.
+This is completed as a sensitivity analysis as part of the timber supply analysis where the potential area to be removed by non forest industry use is conducted to determine the timber harvesting landbase.
+(See Appendix 5 - Timber Supply Analysis Information Package).